• People inside of a recording studio with multiple screens.

 Employer Seeking Intern

-Internships give university students a valuable opportunity to expand on knowledge acquired in the classroom and employers a chance to identify and groom future employees.
+Internships provide university students a valuable opportunity to expand on knowledge acquired in the classroom and employers a chance to identify and groom future employees.
 A little planning and a good bit of supervision can result in a profitable experience for both the employer and the student.

 How to Set Up an Internship